aggregat4/meeters/README.md

 # Installation

 You can drop the meeters binary anywhere.
-The tarball includes 2 icons that will be used when they are located next to the meeters binary.
+The tarball includes a few (optional) icons that will be used when they are located next to the meeters binary.
 If not the program will default to a "new appointment" icon.

 # Configuration